nickhalmagyi/nickhalmagyi.github.io/_posts/2018-08-15-multiprocessing-in-python.md

 2. Each subprocess take a while to load a copy of the array, this is due to copy-on-write being triggered.
 3. Each subsequent process is delayed by about a second while it waits for the array to be loaded into the previous process.
-4. I suspect the measurement of the memory usage of the parent process is including the sum of the memory usage child-processes... to be confirmed.

 ### Not altering the reference-count